apostolovleks/PV_Simulator/README.md

 # PV Simulator Challenge

 This application models household consumption and electricity generation from solar panels.
-The calculation difference between consumed and produced energy is recorded over time in a csv file, which is located in the results folder.
+The calculation difference between consumed and produced energy is recorded over time in a csv file, which is located in the **results folder**.

 ### When performing this task the following technologies were used:
 * Python 3.10: